-For example, the multi-billion dollar roofing industry is triggered by damaged roofs.
-What damages roofs?
+For example, the multi-billion-dollar roofing industry is triggered by damaged roofs.
+What causes that damage?
 Storms.
-And there is your situation.

-People buy umbrellas when it rains, eat ice cream when it’s hot, and build bunkers when geopolitics grow tense.
+People buy umbrellas when it rains, they eat ice cream when it’s hot, and they build bunkers when geopolitics grow tense.

-Each of these situations cause a problem.
+Each of these situations causes a problem.
 But is it a problem you can solve?
-Ask yourself, what situation creates a problem for a prospect which you, your company, or your product can fix?
+Ask yourself, what situation creates a problem that you, your company, or your product can fix?

-In identifying the situation, you have mostly likely already identified the problem, but it’s important to really nail it down.
+In identifying the situation, you have most likely already identified the problem, but it’s important to really nail it down.
 An easy way to do this is to reword the initial question.

 3rd Party Success (3)

-Ideally, marketing will have some case studies on these 3rd party successes that follow story arch: A prospect was in this situation, which caused this problem, and they used your product to solve it and live happily ever after.
+Ideally, marketing will have some case studies on these 3rd-party successes that follow an appealing story arch.
+A prospect was in this situation, which caused this problem, and they used your product to solve it and live happily ever after.

-The culmination of SP3 is O, the Offer, and if S, P, and 3 are not well defined, it’s easy to approach the prospect by asking/begging rather than offering.
+The culmination of SP3 is the O, the Offer.
+And if S, P, and 3 are not well defined, it’s easy to approach the prospect by asking/begging rather than offering.